maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## Swap Salary**

 #### Concept
-- Usage of `CASE WHEN ...
-THEN ...
+- Usage of `CASE WHEN exp THEN ...
 END`

 Swap all `f` and `m` values
 (i.e. change all `f` values to `m` and vice versa) with a single `update` statement and no intermediate temp table.